jppope/Machine-Learning-In-Production-Speech/working.md

 Example:

 * Think of Shaquille Oneil, He's going to make all of his shots within 2-3 feet of the basket, He's going to miss pretty much every 3 pointer
-* If you recieve an email about viagra discounts... its probably spam.
+* If you recieve an email about viagra discounts... it's probably spam.

 ### Classification

 * Clustering algorithms (there's a bunch of groups find the groups)
 * Reinforcement learning (Rewards good behavior)